sudisna/Myprojects/README.md

 **Steps Followed:**
 1. Download the harry potter movie script having characters and their dialogues dataset from Kaggle
 2. Import the file in the notebook and do the data cleaning
-3. Connect to the ibm api and process the dataset to get a new dataset containing big5 score for each character
+3. Connect to the ibm api and process the dataset to get a new dataset containing Big5 score for each character
 4. Clean the retrieved dataset from ibm api
-5. Do data analysis to find the big5 score for each houses and set a confidence interval for each house 6.Check the rankings of houses wrt to big5 score and fan ratings and see whether the hypothesis is correct or not 7.Import a new dataset with celebrities and their big5 score based on their twitter post 8.Do data analysis to check their mean score and see if they fall into the confidence interval which we created earlier.
+5. Analyse to find the Big5 scores and set confidence intervals for each house
+6. Check the rankings of houses wrt to Big5 scores and fan ratings and see whether the hypothesis is correct or not
+7. Import a new dataset with celebrities and their Big5 scores based on their tweets
+8. Analyse to check their mean scores and see if they fall into the confidence intervals created earlier.

-**Goal of the project:** To sort the celebrities into  harry potter houses based on their average big5 scores
+**Goal of the project:** To sort the celebrities into  HOGWARTS houses based on their average Big5 scores